 If you think the matter is very serious and may be related to child protection, for example, physical, emotional, sexual abuse or neglect, you must find one of the designated professionals detailed below and provide them with a written record of your concern.
-A copy of the form to complete is attached to this and others can be obtained from the staff room, school office and classrooms.
+A copy of the form to complete is attached to this and others can be obtained from the front of the behaviour folders in each class.
 Please ensure you complete all sections as described.